Numerous studies show that chowing down while distracted makes you eat more

 The study confirms what nutrition professionals have long known, says Marjorie Nolan Cohn, MS, RDN, a spokesperson for the Academy of Nutrition and Dietetics.
 “Mindful eating reduces the amount people eat, period.”

--based interventions are effective for limiting binge eating, too.
-By paying greater attention, you're more likely to notice triggers that typically cause you to overeat, like always reaching for sweets when you're stressed or sad, or wolfing down an entire sleeve of Oreos when you're catching up on Netflix.
+Numerous studies show that chowing down while distracted makes you eat more, while tuning in can help you consume less.
+And research has also shown that mindful eating and mindfulness meditation-based interventions are effective for limiting binge eating, too.
+By paying greater attention, you’re more likely to notice triggers that typically cause you to overeat, like always reaching for sweets when you’re stressed or sad, or wolfing down an entire sleeve of Oreos when you’re catching up on Netflix.

 The bad news: Eating in silence, alone and without any sort of stimuli is the best way to really concentrate on what you’re consuming, says Cohn.
 Kind of sounds like a drag, right?
 Since eating in an anechoic chamber isn’t exactly realistic for most of us, she recommends limiting distractions to something that only requires one sense.
 For example, you’re better off enjoying a snack while reading, which engages your sense of sight, instead of watching TV, which takes both your eyes and ears off your food.